 - No memory overhead for your compressed executables because of in-place decompression.

 - Safe: you can list, test, and unpack your executables.
-Also, a checksum of both the compressed and uncompressed files is maintained internally.
+Also, checksums of both the compressed and uncompressed files are maintained internally.

 - Universal: can pack several executable formats.